 - 1 cup or 100 grams split red lentils

-- Salt to taste, a pinch of sugar
+- Salt to taste and a pinch of sugar

-- Garnish this soup with some thyme and fresh cream.
+- Take the soup in a bowl and garnish with some fresh cream.

 - 15-20 chopped sage leaves

-- Place pumpkin with sugar and salt in the pan.
-Add few spoons of water and cover with the lid.
+- Add in a few spoons of water, stir the mixture and cover the pan with a lid.
 Cook until the pumpkin is soft but holds its shape.

-- Add spaghetti and mix well.
+- Next, add in the spaghetti and mix well.
 Add salt and pepper to taste.